Bodnant Welsh Food Centre

 Furnace Farm, Tal-y-cafn, Conwy, LL28 5RP

-Welsh food is showcased at this food centre located at Furnace Farm on the Bodnant Estate, north Wales.
+Welsh food is showcased at the Bodnant Welsh Food Centre located at Furnace Farm on the Bodnant Estate, north Wales.
 It has a wonderful range of stone farm buildings dating from the 18th century.
 There’s a farm shop selling mainly Welsh produce, a tea room and coffee shop.
 The Hayloft is also available for private events.

 Bryn Williams at Porth Eirias